 Remove the turkey neck and giblet bag from the body of a thawed turkey.
-Rinse the turkey well inside and out.
-Dry the turkey with paper towels.

 Remove the cooking rack from the roaster oven and place the turkey on the rack.
 Set the roaster on a heat-safe surface or place it on top of bath towels.
 Preheat the 16-qt. roaster oven to 400 degrees Fahrenheit for 20 minutes.